dotlang/language/doc/RFE.md

 we can add this notation: `cond::retval` so if condition holds, we will have early return.
 `::ret` to do normal return

-? - Review examples section

 ? - Use case: How to implement a code which starts a helper thread to load some required data at the beginning and later asks for that data?

-? - If it turns out we don't need dynamic union, can we put more effort on pattern matching?

 ? - Ability to import a module with only some functions or types

+? - Can we make `T: type` notation more elegant?